Private Sector · Regulated Banking · Advisory Services

 Key activities

-Developed service-level workflow concepts showing how regulatory and critical customer information could be captured across different advisory contexts
+Developed four modular baseline scenarios showing how regulatory and customer information could be captured across different advisory contexts, with field-level logic covering dropdown structures, vulnerability flags, mandatory steps, and householding rules

 Defined conversation frameworks aligning regulatory requirements with how advisers actually conduct in-person and phone-based meetings